GraphPKU/BREC/README.md

         └── brec_v3.npy    # unprocessed BREC dataset in graph6 format
 ├── BRECDataset_v3.py    # BREC dataset construction file
 ├── test_BREC.py    # Evaluation framework file
-└── test_BREC_search.py    # Run test_BREC.py with 10 seeds for final result
+└── test_BREC_search.py    # Run test_BREC.py with 10 seeds for the final result
 ```

 To test on BREC, there are four steps to follow:

-1. Select a model and go to corresponding [directory](#directory).
+1. Select a model and go to the corresponding [directory](#directory).
 2. [ Prepare ](#preparation) dataset based on selected model requirements.
-3. Check *test_BREC.py* for implementation if you are testing your own GNN.
+3. Check *test_BREC.py* for implementation if you test your own GNN.
 4. Run *test_BREC_search.py* for final result.
 Only if no failure in reliability check for all seeds is available.

 ### Requirements

 Tested combination: Python 3.8.13 + [PyTorch 1.13.1](https://pytorch.org/get-started/previous-versions/) + [PyTorch_Geometric 2.2](https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html)

-Other required python libraries include: numpy, networkx, loguru, etc.
+Other required Python libraries included: numpy, networkx, loguru, etc.

-For reproducing other results, please refer to corresponding requirements for additional libraries.
+For reproducing other results, please refer to the corresponding requirements for additional libraries.

 ### <span id="preparation">Data Preparation</span>

-Data preparation requires two steps: genarate the dataset and arrange it in correct position.
+Data preparation requires two steps: generate the dataset and arrange it in the correct position.

 #### Step 1: Data Generation